Skip to main navigation Skip to main content

 Work with the CSSC business support team to make sure the provisionally approved carer receives the fortnightly caring allowance, as well as other caring allowances approved by the CSSC manager.
 To commence payment of the fortnightly caring allowance, the nominated CSSC staff member will:

-• make sure a carer entity profile in ICMS (if one has not already been created)
+• make sure there is a carer entity profile (if one has not already been created refer to Record applicant details in Unify/ICMS)

 • complete the Vendor master data form, if one has not already been completed by the carer